ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_in_bulk.rst

 Before pushing your PR to GitHub it's a good idea to review the :doc:`developing_modules_checklist` again

-After (pushing and publishing your PR on https://github.com/ansible/ansible a Shippable CI test should run (generally within a few minutes), check the results (at the end of the PR page) and ensure it's passing (green), if not inspect each of the results.
-Most of the errors should be self explanatory and are generally related to badly formatted documentation (FIXME yamlonline validator) or code that isn't valid Python 2.4 & Python 2.6 (FIXME porting page).
+After publishing your PR on https://github.com/ansible/ansible a Shippable CI test should run (generally within a few minutes), check the results (at the end of the PR page) and ensure it's passing (green), if not inspect each of the results.
+Most of the errors should be self explanatory and are generally related to badly formatted documentation (see :doc:`YAMLSyntax`) or code that isn't valid Python 2.4 & Python 2.6 (see :doc:`developing_modules_python3`).
 If you aren't sure what a Shippable test message means copy it into the PR and add as a comment and we will review.

 If you need further advice join the `#ansible-devel` IRC channel (details in "Where to get support")